twangboy/salt-vmtools/README.md

 no additional dependencies.

-The script can install, remove, and check the status of an installed Salt minion either by direct command line option or via VMware's use of Guest Variables, commonly referred to as guestVars.
+The script can install, remove, and check the status of an installed Salt minion either using a direct command line option or via VMware's use of Guest Variables, commonly referred to as guestVars.

-## Configuration Options
+## Configuration options

 You can pass configuration to this script in 3 ways: tools.conf, guestVars, and the command line.
 Each option has an order of precedence.
 The lowest being tools.conf, followed by guestVars, with the highest precedence being the command line.
-Each option is discussed below.
+Each option is explained in the following sections.

 ### tools.conf (lowest preference)

-The `tools.conf` file contains configuration for vmtools in an `.ini` format.
+The `tools.conf` file contains the configurations for vmtools in an `.ini` format.
-This tool looks for the `salt_minion` section and uses all configuration defined under that section.
+This tool looks for the `salt_minion` section and uses the configurations defined under that section.
 This file is stored at:

 | OS  | Location |